kierenh/TimesheetNinjaBot/README.md

 >Assign 8h to \__project 404\__
 >8h on \__RAD\__ yesterday

-Now, there's also the notion of standing projects such as sick leave, annual leave, etc. These ones are captured with the help of a List entity so can be more easily recognised within an intent and don't require to be escaped in the \__project\__ emphasis convention.
+There's also the notion of standing projects such as sick leave, annual leave, etc. These ones are captured with the help of a List entity so can be more easily recognised within an intent and don't require to be escaped in the \__project\__ emphasis convention.
 It doesn't hurt if you do, I was __sick__ yesterday; the bot is wired-up to give precedence to the standing project - but that's just an implementation.
 The reason I like this approach is because it takes the raw project term/text the user provides in an utterance, and uses as a basis to perform a multi-facet fuzzy-search on projects to narrow down the matches, hopefully, to 1, or a few.
 Because there's too many to present all at once :) This helps account for typos, among other things, and I think really enhances the likelyness of matching a project.

 Another approach is to load all project codes and descriptions and variations (such as ngrams), to build a List Entity, which could act somewhat like a search index.
 But list-Entity-item matches in LUIS are exact (not-fuzzy), so it's not a silverbullet.
 Maybe The MS Bot team will add a fuzzy option for List Entity items in the future?
 If you're interested in this approach then check out this _BneDev.TimesheetNinjaBot.Controllers.DefaultController.GetProjectSearchListEntity_.
 You can adapt this export to build up the List Entity/Search Index and transform to the simple format required for loading a list entity in LUIS, see <https://docs.microsoft.com/pt-br/azure/cognitive-services/luis/add-entities>. _admittedly I almost gave up training LUIS to recognise projects, and started down this path, but my preferred approach got me the outcome I wanted in the end :)_